 How will Morgans investigate wrongdoing?

-Investigations of wrongdoing made anonymously and/or confidentially, will be conducted in a manner that is confidential, independent, fair, and objective.
+Investigations of wrongdoing will be conducted in a manner that is confidential, independent, fair, and objective.

 If you are the subject of a whistleblowing disclosure, you will be advised of the disclosure (but not the identity of the whistleblower) as and when required, according to the principles of natural justice and procedural fairness, and prior to any actions being taken.

-Your report can be made to any of the Eligible Recipients in person, over the phone, via email or online.
-It can be made anonymously or by adopting a pseudonym.
+Your report can be made to any of the Eligible Recipients at Morgans or the Deloitte Whistleblowing Service via the methods shown in the diagram above.
+All reports are confidential and can be made anonymously or by adopting a pseudonym.

 |Investigation officer appointed by Morgans

-Morgans will appoint an investigation officer.
-This person will be independent of you, the individuals who are the subject of your disclosure, and the department or business unit involved.
+Deloitte will appoint an investigation officer from the pre-approved list provided by Morgans.
+This person will be a director of Morgans who is independent of you, the individuals who are the subject of your disclosure, and the department or business unit involved.

-Before your disclosure is investigated, we will assess whether your disclosure qualifies for protection as a Disclosable Matter under the Act, and whether a formal, in-depth investigation is required.
+Before your disclosure is investigated, an assessment as to whether your disclosure qualifies for protection as a Disclosable Matter under the Act will be conducted, and a decision made as to whether a formal, in-depth investigation is required.

-Morgans may not be able to undertake an investigation if we are not able to contact you (for example, if you make a disclosure anonymously without enough information to enable us to investigate and do not provide a means of contacting you).
-In these circumstances we may still conduct a broad review on the subject matter, or the work area disclosed.
+Morgans may not be able to undertake an investigation if we are not able to contact you, for example, if you make a disclosure anonymously without enough information to enable us to investigate and you do not provide a means of contacting you.
+In these circumstances we may still conduct a broad review on the subject matter or work area disclosed.

 Further, if we determine that your disclosure does not qualify for protection, Morgans may nevertheless exercise discretion to investigate your disclosure.